rehamAbass/class3/class3/PITCHME.md

 	return commission * sales + super.earnsInYear();
 }
 ```
-There is no direct way to access the "grandfather"..
+There is no direct way to access the ''grandfather''...

 ---